Maximize space by using these vertical storage solutions in your house! You'll be organized before you know it!

 When we moved back to Pennsylvania and had our first baby, Connor, we lived in a two bedroom townhouse, and then a three bedroom townhouse where we added little Caleb to our family.
 As the boys got bigger (and accumulated more stuff!), the townhouse felt tighter and tighter, and I was constantly rearranging to try to make everything fit in an organized way.

-Just over three years ago, we moved into our current single family home.
+A few years ago, we moved into our current single family home.
 I thought it would be a breeze to organize since it was quite a bit bigger than our last house, but it turns out that EVERY house has its own organizing challenges, no matter how big or small it is!

-In each apartment, townhouse, and single-family home we've lived in, there has been one organizing strategy that has saved me every single time-- utilizing vertical storage!
+In each apartment, townhouse, and single-family home we’ve lived in, there has been one organizing strategy that has saved me every single time– utilizing vertical storage!

 Whether it's in a bathroom cabinet or in a full two-car garage, stacking bins or installing wall shelves, going vertical has really helped us maximize our space so we can keep our home neat, tidy, and organized.